patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Regularly refactor the implementation's [dependency graph](../README.md#modularity) to the desired state (often the functional design's [modularity](../README.md#modularity))

+- [ ] Do not elaborate detailed plans in advance, delay planning until the last moment possible

+- [ ] Do not plan the ideal system, design for immediate value and changeability, and evolve

 ## Stakeholders

 Primarily: